sebastian-mora/SJSU_SCE_AWS_Workshop/README.md

 **Note: arn:aws:s3:::YOUR_BUCKET_NAME/* could be dangrou**

-Now when we vist the link we can see the site!
+Now when we visit the link we can see the site!